 Where Google publishes the weights.
 Use for fine-tuning, evaluation, and model cards.
 Not typically the production serving path.

 POPIA + cross-border.
-A SA bank running customer-data summarisation on Claude or GPT-4 is making a Section 72 cross-border transfer.
-Same workload on a locally-hosted Gemma 3 is no transfer at all.
-For PII-bearing automation (loan summary, claim triage, complaint classification) where frontier-model quality isn't required, Gemma 3 27B running on a SA-resident GPU is genuinely the regulatory-clean answer.
+A SA bank running customer-data summarisation on Claude or GPT is making a Section 72 cross-border transfer.
+The same workload on a locally-hosted Gemma 4 is no transfer at all.
+For PII-bearing automation (loan summary, claim triage, complaint classification) where frontier-model quality isn't required, Gemma 4 31B (dense) or 26B A4B (MoE) running on a SA-resident GPU is genuinely the regulatory-clean answer.

-ollama run gemma3:4b is the canonical "try it" command.africa-south1.
+ollama run gemma4 is the canonical "try it" command.africa-south1.
 The managed-endpoint path for SA enterprise on GCP.